mwarzynski/tax_stocks/README.md

 Have you ever tried to manually assess taxes for stock transactions?
 It is an extremely repetitive process to say the least, so I decided to automate it.

-**Disclaimer: there is NO assurance that this application works correctly.**
+**Disclaimer: There is NO guarantee that this application works correctly.
+In fact, it is more likely that it works incorrectly.** (e.g., see incorrect tax values: https://github.com/mwarzynski/tax_stocks/issues/6)

 There are certain assumptions:
  - the principles of Polish tax law are hard-coded (e.g., 19% income tax, no long-term capital gains)